terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-python-client/clone.md

 You now have the my_lego database cloned in your TerminusCMS team.

-To verify whether the database has been succesfully cloned, you can run:
+To verify whether the database has been successfully cloned, you can run:

 ```python3
 client.get_database('my_lego')